decaporg/decap-cms/website/content/docs/beta-features.md

 This allows saving content in subfolders, e.g. configuring `path: '{{year}}/{{slug}}'` will save the content under `2019/post-title.md`.

-## Folder Collections Media Folder
+## Folder Collections Media and Public Folder

 By default the CMS stores media files for all collections under a global `media_folder` directory as specified in the configuration.